astronomer/docs/software/install-cli.md

 :::warning

-If you are on Software version 0.29, you should install version 0.29 of the Astro CLI as a bridge release between version 0.28 and v1.0.0.
+If you are on Software version 0.29, you should install version 0.29 of the Astro CLI as a bridge release between version 0.28 and version 1.0.
 To install this release run the following command:

-brew install astronomer/tap/astro@0.29
+brew install astronomer/tap/astro@0.29.0

 :::